LLLisa/ReduxGeneralStore/README.md

 # Welcome to the Redux General Store!

-We all love redux, sure, but we all know it has one tiny flaw, which is the amount of boilerplate necessary to get the redux store to be functional.
+We all love redux, sure, but we all know it has one tiny flaw, which is the amount of boilerplate necessary to get the redux store up and running.
 Well no more!

-The Redux General Store generalizes thunks and reducers so that one thunk can serve any model, and reducers are generated for each model automatically.
-The trade-off is that you must specify which model and route to use when calling the thunk.
+The Redux General Store generalizes thunks and reducers so that one set of thunks can serve any model, and reducers are generated for each model automatically.
+The trade-off is more opinionation: you must specify which model and route to use when calling the thunk.

 For example: